Please select a partnership to see additional information:

 Where settings have concerns regarding sexting, national guidance should be followed.

 All incidents will need to be recorded (not reported) including both the actions taken as well as the actions not taken with justifications.
-The images should be deleted by police (if involved) or the setting before devices are handed back.

-Curiosity could lead children to seek out or be sought out and befriended by people or groups that exploit them or encourage them to adopt beliefs, views and actions that may be illegal or considered to be extreme, for example: adopting an unhealthy lifestyle; extreme views and ideologies or becoming involved in illegal behaviour on and offline (e.g. county lines, sexual exploitation)
+Curiosity could lead children and young people to seek out or be sought out and befriended by people or groups that exploit them or encourage them to adopt beliefs, views and actions that may be illegal or considered to be extreme, for example: adopting an unhealthy lifestyle; extreme views and ideologies or becoming involved in illegal behaviour on and offline (e.g. county lines, sexual exploitation)

 The initial indicators of child abuse are likely to be changes in behaviour and mood of the child victim including a change in their use of the internet enabled devices (e.g. increase or decrease).
 Clearly such changes can also be attributed to many innocent events in a child’s life and cannot be regarded as diagnostic.
 However changes to a child’s circle of friends or a noticeable change in attitude towards the use of devices could have their origin in abusive behaviour.
 Similarly a change in their friends or not wanting to be alone with a particular person may be a sign that something is upsetting them.